Adam-Thometz/Adam-Thometz/README.md

 🪴 *gardening*: My fiancee and I grew a jungle in our apartment during lockdown.
 One of my goals is to create an app that tells me when to water my plants.
 🥋 *martial arts*: I did tae kwon do in my teens and karate in my 20s.
 I switched to kung fu because I stopped enjoying the competitiveness of karate.
 🎮 *video games*: Just got a Nintendo Switch recently.
 Addicted to Super Smash Bros.
 Ultimate.
-📈 *playing the stock market*: New hobby to explore financial literacy.
+📈 *playing the stock market*: New hobby to boost my financial IQ.
 I bought a few shares recently and I'm just sitting on them now

 I also have two pets, 🐈 Milo and 🦎 Unity.
 [I made an app whose sole purpose is to tell me what to feed Unity](https://github.com/Adam-Thometz/Reptifeed)